June 27, 2025

 June 16, 2025

-In his opening remarks, Father Oscar Kagimbura, the Secretary General of Caritas Rwanda, recalled that a healthy soul dwells in a healthy body and added that that is exactly why Caritas Rwanda organized this retreat.
-He encouraged everyone to fully participate and benefit from its positive impact.
+In his opening remarks, Father Oscar Kagimbura, the Secretary General of Caritas Rwanda, emphasized the importance of holistic health, stating, “A healthy soul dwells in a healthy body, which is precisely why Caritas Rwanda organized this retreat.”
+He encouraged all participants to engage fully in the activities and to embrace the positive impact of the retreat on their mental health and overall well-being.

 Dr. Uwihoreye Chaste, who facilitated the sessions, described mental health as comprising four stages of coping with stress: (i) striving, (ii) managing, (iii) struggling and (iv) crisis.
-According to Dr. Chaste, the last two stages require professional mental health support, but with proper care, recovery is often possible (noting that only about 3% of mental health disorders are untreatable).
+According to Dr. Chaste, the last two stages require professional mental health support, but he reassured participants that with proper care, recovery is often possible (noting that only about 3% of mental health disorders are untreatable).

 Dr Chaste Uwihoreye, facilitating the wellness retreat.